nitishdsharma/CIRCLECI_TASK/README.md

 6. Link the CircleCI account with Github Repository.

 7. Add the Github Repository as a Project in CircleCI, start following it.
-Add required the environment variables such as KUBERNETES_SERVER, KUBERNETES_TOKEN, DOCKER_USERNAME etc.
+Add the required environment variables such as KUBERNETES_SERVER, KUBERNETES_TOKEN, DOCKER_USERNAME etc in the project.

 8. Commit all the script files in Github Repository.

 ## Output

-1. The CircleCI Project job should be successfull.
+1. Commit should trigger the CircleCI Project job and it should be successful.

-2. Webservice pod should be up and running
+2. Webservice pod and its service should be up and running.

 ## Testing the accessiblity of Pod